thomasfitz24/HTML-Milestone-Project1/README.md

 - Implemented responsive styling tested thoroughly on iPhone and Samsung devices with Chrome DevTools and real devices.
 - Improved header layout by aligning logo and page heading on the same line, removing slogan for a cleaner look.
 - Added hover glow effects on social icons and underline hover effects on contact info for better UX.
-- Developed an accessible video modal popup with ARIA attributes and keyboard focus control for "Watch Our Story."
+- Developed an accessible video modal pop‑up with ARIA attributes and keyboard focus control for "Watch Our Story."
 - Conducted extensive W3C validation for all pages and fixed all HTML and CSS errors.
 - Managed a total of 67 git commits detailing iterative improvements and fixes.